kpfleming/jinjanator-plugins/README.md

 #### project.entry-points.jinjanator

-This is the first part of the 'magic' mechanism which allows Jinjanator to find the plugin.
-The entry here (which can use any name, but should be related to the project name in order to avoid conflicts) creates an 'entry point' which Jinjanator can use to find the plugin;
+This is the first part of the 'magic' mechanism which allows jinjanator to find the plugin.
+The entry here (which can use any name, but should be related to the project name in order to avoid conflicts) creates an 'entry point' which jinjanator can use to find the plugin;
-the value is the name of the module which Jinjanator should import to find the plugin's hooks (and must match the name specified in the `tool.setuptools` section).
+the value is the name of the module which jinjanator should import to find the plugin's hooks (and must match the name specified in the `tool.setuptools` section).